josephlijo/jsBoot/Learning/reactBoot/redux/README.md

 - Now to solve this problem of two-way data communication between Models-and-Views - comes, Flux

 ## Now comes, Flux
-- Flux is a design pattern developed by Facebook
+- Flux is a design pattern developed by Facebook.
 - Flux is an alternative to MVC, MVP, or MVVM patterns.
-All of these MVP, MVVM patterns are basically variations to MVC design pattern)
+All of these MVP, MVVM patterns are basically variations to MVC design pattern.
-- In Flux, data flows in one direction
+- In Flux, data flows in one direction.
-- Changes are initiated with `Actions`
+- Changes are initiated with `Actions` - which are objects that describes what should change about the data.
--
+- `Actions` are dispatched with a `Dispatcher` - which are objects which sends the data to the appropriate `Store`.
+- The `Store` holds the data. *The might be like `Models`, but they are not the same*
+`Store` is responsible for updating OR changing its data.
+- Finally when `Store` updates the data, that change updates the `View`; The screen changes with the new representation.
+- Now when the user interacts with the `View`, a new `Action` is created and the process starts all over again.

+- As the application become more big, there would be more `Stores` and `Views` - but, the data flows in one direction.

+- **Flux is not a tool or technology, it is a design pattern**